Higher Brothers: Origins

-In 2015, DZknow, who had recently arrived from Nanjing, released a song with Masiwei and Psy.P called "Haier Brothers" (海爾兄弟) after the old logo of the Chinese electronics company Haier, which features a pair of brothers.
+In 2015, KnowKnow (formerly DZ Know), who had recently arrived from Nanjing, released a song with Masiwei and Psy.P called "Haier Brothers" (海尔兄弟) after the old logo of the Chinese electronics company Haier, which features a pair of brothers.
 After the song received a positive reception, the members decided to form a group and name it after the song.
 Over time, the English form of the name became "Higher Brothers".
 The group's music is inspired by 50 Cent, A$AP Rocky, Kendrick Lamar, J. Cole and Migos.

 The quick cycles of media consumerism in China allowed the Higher Brothers to enter the underground Chinese hip-hop scene and explode in popularity within a matter of months, and their international success would soon follow after signing with multinational label 88rising.

 88rising and international success

-The Higher Brothers joined 88rising in 2016 and are managed by Sean Miyashiro and Lana Larkin.
+The Higher Brothers joined 88rising by the recommendation of Bohan Phoenix in 2016, who was the first Chinese rapper to be signed by 88rising, and had collaborated with the group in numerous occasions.
+They are managed by Sean Miyashiro and Lana Larkin.
 Larkin also appeared on a few of their tracks.
 The group first appeared on 88rising's YouTube channel in 2016 with the song "Black Cab".
 A video published by 88rising shows prominent hip-hop figures like Kyle, Lil' Yachty, Migos, and Playboi Carti reacting extremely positively to Higher Brothers' hit music video "Made in China" skyrocketed their popularity and helped push them into the public eye internationally.
 The video currently has over 22 million views.
-The Higher Brothers also appeared in both Adidas Originals and Beats by Dre commercials, and were involved in a photo shoot with Russel Westbrook to promote the opening of a Jordan flagship store in Shanghai.
+The Higher Brothers also appeared in both Adidas Originals and Beats by Dre commercials, and were involved in a photo shoot with Russell Westbrook to promote the opening of a Jordan flagship store in Shanghai.

 Due to the success of songs like "Made in China" and "Franklin", the Higher Brothers embarked on a tour through Asia alongside 88rising artists Joji and Rich Brian in late 2017.
 In 2018 the group embarked on their North American Tour "Journey to the West", named after their EP of the same name which was released in January 2018.
 The group released their second album Five Stars in 2019, and embarked on their worldwide "Wish You Rich" tour starting May 2019.
 At the end of 2019 the group announced that each member would release a solo album.
 DZknow released his album Mr. Enjoy Da Money on December 12, 2019, and also started a street wear brand of the same name.
 On February 28, 2020, MaSiWei released his solo album Prince Charming, named after the 1999 movie of the same name.
 Melo's solo album Old Master came out in April 2020 and revolved around the theme of paying homage to old guard rappers.
-Psy.P released his album PSYLIFE.25 in May 2020, featuring the singles "Chanel", "Tongzilin" and "Bad Habits".
+Psy.P released his album PsyLife.25 in May 2020, featuring the singles "Chanel", "Tongzilin" and "Bad Habits".